INNVTV/NetCore-Clean-Architecture/README.md

  * Documents belonging to an entity are named **"EntityName-\<EntityId\>"**
  * Documents of a particular entity type belonging to a spcific account are named **"EntityName-Account-\<AccountId\>"**
  * Documents belonging to particular entity type for a specific account are named **"EntityName-\<EntityId\>-Account-\<AccountId\>"**

+ # Application Layer

+ # Services Layer
+ Core.Services Project

+ ## REST APIs
+ Located within "Controllers" folder

+ ## RPC
+gRPC implementation.
+Used by background workers and custodians.
+Custodial and Platform calls are initited through here.

+## WebHooks
+APIs for integration with 3rd party systems such as Stripe or Event Grid.